 Comfort: Our guests sleep well on this mattress.
 Our team member found the support lacking but was able to adjust the firmness by exchanging layers.
 As I said, this is a very individualized decision and different mattresses feel more or less comfortable for different people.
 If you want to be able to adjust the firmness of the bed without sending the whole mattress back, you may want to consider Plush Beds.

-Intellibed Mattress Review & Rating
+Organix by Intellibed Mattress Review & Rating

 Overall Rating: 4.0 out of 5